Best Approximate Quantum Compiling Problems: Gradient descent

 One variant of gradient descent is Nesterov's method~\cite{nesterov1983}, which applies the gradient descent step to an auxiliary sequence.
 The auxiliary sequence is essentially the main sequence but with so-called ``momentum.''
 For smooth convex optimization, Nesterov's method is optimal among first-order methods.

 Another modification that can be made to gradient descent is the injection of noise.
 On the one hand, diminishing Gaussian noise can be added to the gradient, in which case the method is called gradient descent with Langevin dynamics.
-On the other hand, a fixed length of noise can be added in a random direction whenever a ``stuck'' criteria is met, in which case the method is called perturbed gradient descent.
+On the other hand, \cmt{noise uniformly sampled from a fixed radius ball} can be added in a random direction whenever a ``stuck'' criteria is met, in which case the method is called perturbed gradient descent.

-We found that it was not necessary to add noise and that Nesterov's method was much faster than gradient descent, so we used it as our method of choice.
+We found that it was not necessary to add noise and that Nesterov's method was much faster than gradient descent, so we used it as our method of choice. \cmt{As mentioned previously, random initialization helps escape saddle points to find second-order stationary points.
+However, the random prior may also affect what kind of second-order stationary points are found.
+In the non-surjective setting, we would like to avoid spurious local minima as well as saddle points, so it is a future research direction to consider different initializations.}